Gwen Cooper (author): Author

-My Life in a Cat House

 My Life in a Cat House: True Tales of Love, Laughter and Living with Five Felines is a memoir recounted in eight interconnected stories about Gwen Cooper's life with her well-known cat family, including Homer, Scarlett, Vashti and her two newest additions, Clayton and Fanny.
 It was published in hardcover by BenBella Books in October, 2018.

-Homer and the Holiday Miracle

 Homer and The Holiday Miracle is a short memoir by Gwen Cooper published by BenBella Books in October, 2018.
 Issued as a pocket-sized hardcover edition, the fifty-page memoir relates the story of how in December, 2012, Homer was diagnosed by veterinarians as having acute liver failure and “that he wouldn’t even make it to Christmas Eve.”
 It was a prognosis that mirrored the one that Homer had received fifteen years earlier, when doctors warned that a tiny, sightless kitten was unlikely to survive and probably wouldn't have much of a life even if he did.
 However, Homer went on to live comfortably and with high energy for more than another six months.